Jajiso/react-bootstrap-ui-demo/README.md

-# Feefo: UI Technical Assessment
+# Reactjs + Bootstrap v5.0 UI Demo

 Implement the design provided in `design.png` as a set of React components.